goxr3plus/java-google-speech-api/README.md

 #### Create your own Google_API_KEY , watch the tutorial below

+*My bad , the keys you are producing using this video will not work yet with https://github.com/goxr3plus/java-google-speech-api library !!
+Because it is using a private Chromium API .
+I will add this functionality in future releases of this library.*

 | Create Google Cloud Account | Generate Speech Recognition API Keys |
 |:-:|:-:|
 | [![First](http://img.youtube.com/vi/1sdLrUfMBdI/0.jpg)](https://www.youtube.com/watch?v=1sdLrUfMBdI)  | [![Second](http://img.youtube.com/vi/8MbomlmxKXU/0.jpg)](https://www.youtube.com/watch?v=8MbomlmxKXU) |